Bamboo Nest

 Now everyone can fly

-Moving on from Bangkok to Chiang Mai.
-Domestic air travel is astonishingly cheap in Thailand.
-I paid the equivalent of € 86,02 for my flight from Bangkok Don Mueang International Airport to Chiang Mai International Airport with Nok Air.
-Thai Airways owns the second-largest stake in Nok Air.
+Moving on from Bangkok to Chiang Mai, I found that domestic air travel in Thailand is astonishingly cheap.
+I paid the equivalent of €86.02 for my flight from Bangkok Don Mueang International Airport to Chiang Mai International Airport with Nok Air.
+Thai Airways holds the second-largest stake in Nok Air.

 thailan-bangkok.jpg